ISO 17020:2012 - QMS for Inspection Bodies

 Accreditation to ISO/IEC 17020, Conformity assessment – Requirements for the operation of various types of bodies performing inspection, is gaining momentum in industries around the globe.
 The broad definition of inspection in the standard allows great flexibility in application from systems to services and raw material to finished products.

-ISO/IEC 17020 incorporates same level of requirements for the organizational quality management system as ISO 9001 and ISO/IEC 17000 series standards such as ISO/IEC 17021, Conformity assessment – Requirements for bodies providing audit and certification of management systems, and ISO/IEC 17065, Conformity assessment — Requirements for bodies certifying products, processes and services.
+ISO/IEC 17020 incorporates the same level of requirements for the organizational quality management system as ISO 9001 and ISO/IEC 17000 series standards such as ISO/IEC 17021, Conformity assessment – Requirements for bodies providing audit and certification of management systems, and ISO/IEC 17065, Conformity assessment — Requirements for bodies certifying products, processes, and services.
 ISO/IEC 17020, however, puts greater emphasis on organizational ability to manage impartiality and conflicts of interest as well as the technical competence of people, inspection processes, and equipment.

-DAC / EIAC accreditation to ISO/IEC 17020 allows an organization to demonstrate integrity, reliability, and technical competence as well as compliance internationally recognized good practices.
+DAC / EIAC accreditation to ISO/IEC 17020 allows an organization to demonstrate integrity, reliability, and technical competence, as well as compliance internationally, recognized good practices.

 DAC / EIAC accreditation programs are based on the latest international requirements and are recognized by the International Laboratory Accreditation Cooperation (ILAC).
 DAC / EIAC accredited customers demonstrate conformance to the requirements outlined in the current versions of ISO/IEC 17020 and ILAC P15, Application of ISO/IEC 17020:2012 for the Accreditation of Inspection Bodies.
 DAC / EIAC accreditation enhances competitiveness and allows access to global markets regardless of where the inspection body is located.